Heriot-Watt University Dubai Campus

-The masters degree in Logistics and Supply Chain Management from Heriot-Watt University's Edinburgh Business School calls upon established industry links and sector-leading research to equip students with cutting-edge expertise.
+The master’s degree in Logistics and Supply Chain Management from Heriot-Watt University's Edinburgh Business School advances your career skills through developing a robust understanding of global logistics and supply chains supported by strategic and analytical tools for manging them in the modern business environment.
+The programme calls upon established global industry links and sector-leading research and practice to equip students with cutting-edge expertise.

-This MSc is accredited by the Chartered Institute of Logistics and Transport and has built a reputation for producing graduates of the highest calibre over the past 25 years.
-It will give you access to the knowledge of world-leading researchers and practitioners, and allow you to gain professional insights direct from industry.
+This MSc is accredited by the Chartered Institute of Procurement and Supply.
+The programme has built a reputation for producing graduates of the highest calibre over the years.
+It will give you access to the knowledge of world-leading researchers, and allow you to gain professional insights direct from industry.

 MSc Logistics and Supply Chain Management is a Specialist MSc programme led by academics at the Edinburgh Business School.
-As a Specialist MSc, this degree gives those who have worked in the field or studied a similar subject previously, the chance to expand, refine and enhance their knowledge.
+This programme gives those who have worked in the field the opportunity to formalise their knowledge through MSc study, and offers an opportunity for others from different disciplines to gain new specialist knowledge and expertise in this area.

-This 1-year Masters programme focuses almost entirely on the area of Logistics and Supply Chain Management.
+This one-year Master's programme focuses almost entirely on the area of Logistics and Supply Chain Management.
 It blends cutting-edge academic thinking with best practice from industry to give graduates and professionals the opportunity to advance with a highly employable skillset.
+The programme is also available for part-time study in Dubai, over a duration of 24 months.

 The Edinburgh Business School approach